YuyingNing/resume-docs/src/index.md

 * Carried out the salting-out test of sea water and explored the salting-out resistance of this material structure.

 * Did performance test and characterization of carbonized tetrapanaxpapyrifer, such as SEM diagram, XRD and contact angle test.

-#### Member The Synthesis of N, S-Go & N, S-Go/ PPY Foam to Purify Heavy Metal Ions in Sewage
+#### _Core Member_ The Synthesis of N, S-Go & N, S-Go/ PPY Foam to Purify Heavy Metal Ions in Sewage

 <br/>
 <div style="text-align: right; font-weight: bold;">09/2019 - 01/2020</div>